nnray/nnray.github.io/README.md

-Code used to build my website.
+The code used underlying my website, nicholasnray.com.